-The request and application logs for your app are collected by a Cloud Logging agent and are kept for a maximum of 90 days, up to a maximum size of 1GB.
-If you want to store your logs for a longer period or store a larger size than 1GB, you can export your logs to Cloud Storage.
+When a request is sent to your application running in App Engine, request and response details are logged automatically, and can be viewed in the Google Cloud Platform Console Stackdriver Logs Viewer.The request and application logs for your app are collected by a Stackdriver Logging agent.
+See Quota Policy for the logs retention policy and for the maximum size of log entries.
+If you want to store your logs for a longer period, you can export your logs to Cloud Storage.
 You can also export your logs to BigQuery and Pub/Sub for further processing.

 Writing application logs

 When your application handles a request, it can write its own logging messages

 stdout for output

 stderr for errors.
 These files are automatically collected and can be

 viewed in the Logs Viewer.
 Note that this does not provide log levels that you

 can use for filtering in the Logs Viewer; however, the Logs Viewer does provide